Master programme Computing Science - general outline

 Within the master Computing Science, the following research specialisations are offered:

-- Cyber Security (jointly offered with the technical university of Eindhoven; see the webpages of the TRU/e Security Master)
+- Cyber Security (in 2020-2021 for the last time jointly offered with the technical university of Eindhoven; see the webpages of the TRU/e Security Master)

 - Data Science